Fidelity Wealth Management Reviews – Service, Offerings, & Limitations

 Fidelity Investments Financial Planning & Advisory Options

-Fidelity offers a wide variety of services for people at different points of their lives, and with different financial and investment needs.
+Continuing our Fidelity wealth management review, Fidelity offers a wide variety of services for people at different points of their lives, and with different financial and investment needs.

 Over time, the robo advisor may make periodic adjustments to your strategy, based on what Fidelity’s investment experts are seeing in the markets and in the economy.
 It sends you email updates and reports when changes are made.
+Let’s add this to our Fidelity wealth management review.

 Fidelity Go requires no minimum balance and has no fees for accounts under $10,000.
 There’s a 0.35% fee for accounts over $50,000.
 Between those limits, accounts are charged $3 per month.